aprouzeau/Collaboration_Discussion_Group/README.md

 # Collaboration_Discussion_Group

-The collaboration discussion group is a research papers club about collaboration run at Inria Bordeaux
+The collaboration discussion group is a research papers club about collaborative systems at Inria Bordeaux

 ## Meetings